 Articly is a mobile App that takes out all the Newsletters from your email, suggesting customized and precised content, whenever and wherever you want to read.

-Dana is a 34 years old Graphic Designer. she’s subscribed to many newsletters from design magazines and websites.
-She loves to sit down with a huge cup of coffee, read articles and catch up on the latest news and updates.
+Dana is a 34 years old mother. she’s subscribed to many newsletters from different websites.
+She loves sitting down with a huge cup of coffee, read articles and catch up on the latest news and updates.

-Dana has been on maternity leave for the past six months. ever since she gave birth she is so busy with the baby, she can barely finish the first coffee of the morning.
+Dana has been on maternity leave for the past four months. ever since she gave birth she is so busy with the baby, she can barely finish the first coffee of the morning.

 All of Dana’s emails from her favorite newsletters stayed unread and she feels a terrible FOMO. she can’t find the time and power to go through her emails and dig out the relevant and interesting content.

 The Solution - take the newsletters out of the mailbox